puavous/browser1k/a23entry/readme.txt

 the beginning.

 Alternatively you can view the debug version.
 It is the same show but with original non-minimized source with comments and bells and whistles.
+To hide the info bar in the bottom of the screen, add "#" to the end of the address of the debug version.

 ** Additional reduced version using pnginator